Hydrogen Breath Test in NYC

 There are no side effects or complications from the hydrogen breath test, except now you will know for certain whether you are lactose intolerant, fructose intolerant or suffer from SIBO.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult a doctor about your specific condition.
-Only a trained, experienced board certified GI doctor like Dr. Khodadadian can determine an accurate diagnosis and proper treatment.
+Only trained, experienced board certified GI doctors like our doctors can determine an accurate diagnosis and proper treatment.

 As best in class NYC gastroenterologists, our doctors provide highly personalized and comprehensive care.
 Their philosophies regarding the doctor/patient relationship is based on trust and has earned them some of the most respected reputations in NYC.

-For more information about the GI conditions we treat or to schedule a consultation with the GI doctor, Dr. Shawn Khodadadian, please contact our NYC office.
+For more information about the GI conditions we treat or to schedule a consultation with one of our GI doctors, please contact our NYC office.
 We offer the most comprehensive hydrogen breath tests in NYC.